pfalcon/pycopy/docs/library/micropython.rst

    Schedule the function *func* to be executed "very soon".
 The function is passed the value *arg* as its single argument.
-"Very soon" means that the MicroPython runtime will do its best to execute the function at the earliest possible time, given that it is also trying to be efficient, and that the following conditions hold:
+"Very soon" means that the Pycopy runtime will do its best to execute the function at the earliest possible time, given that it is also trying to be efficient, and that the following conditions hold: